Insane96/IguanaTweaksExpanded/enchantments.md

 * III 1 Unbreaking: Increases item durability by 75% per level
 * III 1 Enduring: Increases item durability by 30 / 100 per level on armors / non-armors
 * I   2 Mending: Repairs tool by 1 durability every 2 xp picked up
-* I   2 Reforming: Repairs tool by 1 durability every 30 sec
+* I   2 Reforming: Repairs tool by 1 durability every 2 minutes
 * I   2 Soulbound: Makes the item stay in your inventory on death

 # Tools and Weapons
 * I   4 Luck: On Tools increases ores dropped by ~80% per level.
 On weapons increases loot.
 On Fishing rods increases quality (Luck attribute) by 1
 * I   4 Smartness: Increases experience from blocks, mobs and fishing
 * I   4 Reach: Increases block and entity reach (also works on Chestplates)
+* I   4 Knowledgeable: Chance for mobs hit and blocks broken to drop xp
 * V   1 Adrenaline: Increases mining speed and attack speed the lower the tools' durability
-* I   4 Knowledgeable: Chance for mobs hit and blocks broken to drop xp

 # Fishing rods
 * III 2 Lure: Reduces time to lure fishes